The application process for our 2020 grant cycle is now closed.

 - Q. If I don't submit an LOI by the deadline, is there any other opportunity for me to receive funding for my BRC art?

 A. No. You must submit an LOI to be considered for funding.
-If you submit an LOI and you aren’t invited to submit a full proposal, we would still love to have your art at Burning Man!
-Please check back in the Spring to fill out the Art Installation Questionnaire.
+If you submit an LOI and you aren’t invited to submit a full proposal, we would still love for you to bring your art to Burning Man!
+Please check back in the spring to fill out the Art Installation Questionnaire, which will be open from late February through late May.

 - Q. May I submit more than one Letter of Intent?

-- Q. I have a technical question about the submission process in SlideRoom.
+- Q. I have a technical question or a problem with the form.
+Can you help?

 - Q. Will I have a chance to include images with my LOI?

 A. Yes!
-In fact, we require you to submit at least one image which can be a drawing, sketch, photo, etc. If you have a maquette, please submit a photo of it.
-We will only be accepting physical maquettes at the full proposal stage.
+In fact, we require you to submit at least one image which can be a drawing, sketch, photo, etc. You may also submit a video in addition to an image.
+Your images can be as simple or complex as you need them to be; the goal is to help the Grant Committee fully understand your proposed concept.
+If you have a maquette, please submit a photo of it.
+We only accept physical maquettes at the full proposal stage.

-- Q. Can I start the LOI application in SlideRoom and then come back to it later?
+- Q. Can I start the LOI application and then come back to it later?

 - Q. What kind of contract with Burning Man will I need to sign if my art installation is funded?